 Preferably not.
 However, that doesn’t mean that the small tasks can’t be shared!
-As long as one person is clearly responsible for the “big picture” it’s great to get more people involved.
+As long as one person is clearly responsible for digital dental marketing and the “big picture” it’s great to get more people involved.
 Keep in mind that consistency is another big contributor to social media success in your practice—so, make sure one person feels fully responsible.

 The Right Tools

 If you’re already one of our valued clients, you’re familiar with the tool set that we recommend, design, program, and support for your practice.
 These integrated social media solution tools work together to assist you in creating traction.
 In addition to simply “having” the right tools, it’s important that you become familiar with how to use them.
 Fortunately, the vast majority of the time, using them is pretty simple.
 With just a tiny bit of effort, you’ll become an expert (functionally) in no time.
 Here is a short list of tools we recommend, but if you’ll not already one of our clients, you can learn more about our integrated approach by clicking reading our dental marketing services page:

 - Promotions & Offers

 - Dental Websites

 There’s a lot of noise out there about social media marketing in dental and orthodontic practices.
 Social media marketing in your practice isn’t just about tools.
 Yes, the tools are important… But anybody can design tools.
 Keep in mind that just because you put a hammer in somebody’s hands doesn’t mean they know how to build a house.
 Starting with the right mindset revolves around “the Why” of social media marketing for your practice.
 The right mindset not only makes the strategy and tactics easier to implement, but it also makes your efforts more fun, passion-filled, and effective.